 Of course, some restaurants in Tibet dedicate themselves exclusively for vegetarian food, mainly in Lhasa.
 Below are a few of highest review.

 Yuthok Road, Lhasa

 It serves excellent, healthy all-veg dishes, including lunch buffet.

 Nicely decorated with 2 floors of dining areas.
 English menu with photos showing their dishes.
 Open hours: 9:30am-9:30pm, Mon-Sun.

 * Father Vegetarian Restaurant 父亲素食厨房

 Address: No. 9, Cemenlin 3rd Alley, Beijing Middle Road, Lhasa

 It offers affordable and authentic vegetarian food for Tibetans.
-The combo dishes with rice are good value and the Tibetan-styled mushrooms are particularly recommended.
+The combo dishes with rice are good value and we particularly recommend the Tibetan-styled mushrooms.
 Their menu is written in Tibetan & Chinese without picture.
 Bring your Tibetan guide along to help you order.

 Tibet Travel Expert of TibetCtrip Travel Service Team is experienced in arranging Tibet tours for vegetarians from all over the world.
 Please get in touch with us via email, [email protected], to find out more insider tips.